-Again…I will not take credit for this brilliant strategies.
+Again…I will not take credit for this brilliant strategy.
 Just like with Conflict Resolution… I learned it years ago and have no idea where!

 Positive Parenting Solutions – Behavior Books